DVidal0/DVidal0/README.md

 <h1>Hi, I'm <a href="https://www.linkedin.com/in/david-v-654025330/">David</a><br/> </h1>

-I'm a computer engineer and cybersecurity enthusiast looking to make the change from investigating cybercrime for the National Police of Spain to preventing cybercrime for the private sector.
+I'm a computer engineer and former cybercrime investigator for the National Police of Spain.
+Now working as a cyberintelligence analyst for the private sector.

 <h2>Cibersecurity Projects:</h2>